Automattic/jetpack/readme.txt

 * Admin Page: update feature limits mentioned when disconnecting Jetpack from WordPress.com
 * Publicize: improve synchronization of sharing settings with WordPress.com.
+* Publicize: only display Gutenberg Publicize UI to users with the correct permissions.
 * Search: fix fatal error when the Search Widget is enabled while the site is in Development Mode.
 * Shortcodes: update YouTube shortcode to support more video link formats.
 * WooCommerce Analytics: avoid Fatal Errors in some specific site setups.